America Says: Main rounds

-Synonyms and word forms are acceptable if they correctly fill in the same blank(s): for example, "chefs" and "cooking" would both be acceptable for "cooks," but "physician" would not be acceptable for "doctor".
-As a general rule, other than questions that explicitly deal with synonyms for a given word, the show tries to avoid including two or more synonyms in the answers when they do not fill in the same blanks (for example, "actor" and "thespian" would not be separate answers for most questions unless the question were something like " is another word for a performer").
+Synonyms and word forms are acceptable if they correctly fill in the same blank(s): for example, "chefs" and "cooking" would both be acceptable for "cooks," but "physician" would not be acceptable for "doctor."
+For example, the question was “When I think of Arizona, I think of [blank]”.
+G C_ is for Grand Canyon.
+As a general rule, other than questions that explicitly deal with synonyms for a given word, the show tries to avoid including two or more synonyms in the answers when they do not fill in the same blanks (for example, "actor" and "thespian" would not be separate answers for most questions unless the question were something like " is another word for a performer" (CC: Blank is another word for a performer.).
+As four contestants answered wrong, they will take your place.

 The second round is played the same way, with 200 points given for each correct answer and a 2,000-point bonus for all seven.
 Likewise, the third round is played for 300 points per answer and 3,000 bonus points for all seven.
-The team on the viewer's left starts the first two rounds; the team that is ahead after two rounds starts the third round (the team on the left starts the third round if there is a tie).
+The team on the viewer's left starts the first two rounds, the team that is ahead after two rounds starts the third round (the team on the left starts the third round if there is a tie).
 The round ends immediately if the trailing team can no longer catch their opponents.
 The team with the most points after all three rounds wins $1,000 and the chance to play for $15,000 in the bonus round.

 In the event of a tie after the third round, a tiebreaker is played between the team captains.
 The first letter of the top answer is shown, and then the question is shown.
 The first captain to buzz in is given the chance to answer.
 If the answer given is correct, that captain wins the game for his or her team.
 If the answer given is incorrect, then the other team wins automatically.